How will we use the information

 We use data about you to provide you with services, communicate with you, to plan our services, and to personalise your experience.

 In carrying out the purposes listed above, we reuse your data to improve your experience and ensure you are provided with the best possible service.
-For example, if you tell us you have changed your name, you only need to tell us once for it to be changed over most of our services (some, like Electoral Registration, we can't change without other information by law).
+For example, if you tell us you have changed your name, you only need to tell us once for it to be changed over most of our services (some, like Electoral Registration, we cannot change without other information by law).

 We use your personal data in the following ways: